lpapailiou/fac/README.md

 ### Execution
 <ul>
-<li>At the moment, global variables and function definitions must be declared always before referenced.
+<li>At the moment, global variables and function definitions must be declared always before being referenced.
 Thus, declarations must be
 placed always before callers (not like Java, where global variables and functions may be defined anywhere in a file).</li>
 </ul>